How to write the product manager resume

 - Internal transfer — depending on transferrable PM skills, may lead to either of the above or standard PM levels.

 A common denominator to all 3 paths is a need to sell yourself on paper and get your foot in the door for an interview.
 Be conscious of the path you're on and prioritize your time accordingly.
-For example, if you're an internal transfer and can speak to the hiring manager directly — the resume may not be the highest impact investment for your success.
+For example, if you're an internal transfer and can speak to the hiring manager directly — the product manager resume may not be the highest impact investment for your success.
 However, if you're cold applying to a junior PM role — the resume review is a must-win.

-What does a resume solve?
+How does a product manager resume help recruiters?
 (Top)

 To win the resume review, we must understand the problem to be solved for all audiences.
 In this situation we have two personas: the company and the applicant.